COACHES

 Kyla Spallone,

-Has been with Venom for 3 seasons and will be entering her fourth full year with the club this November.
+Has been with Venom for 8 seasons.
 She has over 6 years of collegiate coaching along with coaching athletes at the high school level as well.
 Spallone graduated from Siena College where she was a member of the school’s Division I field hockey program as a defender.
 During her time at Siena, Spallone was the teams starting middle defender.
 She was named to the NFHCA All Academic Team for two seasons at Siena.
 Kyla originally is from central Massachusetts where she still holds the all time scoring record for her high school and was voted the Central Massachusetts Player of the Year in her senior season.
 Kyla is a USA Field Hockey Level 2 Coach and coaches in the Futures program run by USA Field Hockey.
 Kyla herself as a player participated in 7 years of Futures including 4 trips to the National Futures Tournament.
 Born into a family of coaches, she gets her passion for the sport mainly from her mother who has coached high school field hockey back in her home state of Massachusetts for over 30 years.

 E-Mail: Kyla@pittsburghfieldhockey.com